INCiTE Summer School

 What funding is available?

-Programme costs, including accommodation and some activity costs, are £1,000.
-Successful applicants will be awarded funding to cover the programme costs in full and will have at least an additional £1,200 to go towards travel or other subsistence costs.
+Successful applicants will be awarded funding to cover the programme costs in full and will have additional funding to go towards travel or other subsistence costs.

 What are the global challenges?

-The global challenges are outlined by the UN as the primary issues facing the world in 2020.
+The global challenges are outlined by the UN as the primary issues facing the world today.

 The Network for Intercultural Competence to facilitate Entrepreneurship (NICE) has developed a framework for addressing these challenges which you can use to help you decide which global challenge you would like to work on at the INCiTE Summer School.